- Course Type: Undergraduate

 What will you study?

-The laboratories and greenhouses on Trinity College's campus, the College Botanic Garden and the internationally recognised Herbarium support teaching.
-All courses are derived from active research lines and emphasis is placed on your own research project in the Senior Sophister (fourth) year.
+The laboratories and greenhouses on Trinity campus, the Trinity Botanic Garden and the internationally recognised Herbarium support teaching.
+All courses are derived from active research lines and emphasis is placed on your own research project in the fourth year.

-When you graduate you can move directly into a career related to plant biology, such as nature conservation, environmental consultancy, environmental protection or agricultural research as well as teaching at second-level.
-Alternatively, you might decide to go on to take a higher degree in Trinity College or elsewhere.
-The skills you acquire in the Sophister (third and fourth) years are also widely applicable in business and industry.
+When you graduate you can move directly into a career related to plant biology, such as nature conservation, environmental consultancy, environmental protection, plant evolutionary biology or agricultural research as well as teaching at second-level.
+Alternatively, you might decide to go on to take a higher degree in Trinity or elsewhere.
+The skills you acquire in the third and fourth years are also widely applicable in business and industry.